libis/rdm-integration/ddi-cdi.md

 #### Export and Save
 - **JSON-LD format**: Standard linked data serialization with DDI-CDI 1.0 context
 - **Export button**: Download the current metadata as a `.jsonld` file
-- **Save to Dataverse**: Click "Save to Dataverse" to upload as `.jsonld` file with correct MIME type
+- **Save to Dataverse**: Click "Save to Dataverse" to replace the file in Dataverse with your edits
 - The saved file can be downloaded, versioned, and shared with your dataset

-#### Pre-populated Dataset Information
+#### How Viewer Integration Works
-When opened from rdm-integration, the viewer receives:
+When opened from rdm-integration, the viewer receives standard Dataverse parameters:
-- Your generated DDI-CDI metadata (via localStorage)
-- The dataset persistent ID (DOI)
+- **`fileid`**: The Dataverse file ID of the generated DDI-CDI file
-- The Dataverse server URL
+- **`siteUrl`**: The Dataverse server URL

+The viewer loads the file content directly from Dataverse using these parameters.
+When you save changes, the viewer replaces the existing file in the dataset.
+This approach:
+- Works seamlessly across different origins (rdm-integration and cdi-viewer)
+- Leverages standard Dataverse file APIs
-- (Optionally) Your API token for authentication
+- Ensures proper authentication and authorization

-The Dataverse URL field is automatically filled in, making it easy to save directly to your dataset.
+- Uses the correct DDI-CDI MIME type: `application/ld+json;profile="http://www.w3.org/ns/json-ld#flattened http://www.w3.org/ns/json-ld#compacted https://ddialliance.org/specification/ddi-cdi/1.0"`

 ### Console Output